Ford Fiesta (fourth generation): Facelift

 In 1999, the Fiesta received a facelift aimed at giving the car a New Edge look, with a Focus-inspired face, new bumpers and wheel designs.
-The facelift is sometimes referred to as Mark V in the United Kingdom and elsewhere.
+The facelift is also known as Mark V (Mk5) in the United Kingdom and elsewhere.

 Other changes include 1.6i 16V Zetec engine, fitted to the new Zetec S model, and later available in Ghia and Freestyle trims.
 New features were made available, such as side airbags and (after launch) the reintroduction of leather trim.
 An environmentally friendly E-Diesel model was released for 2001, with CO2 emissions of 120 g/km.
 The Lynx 1.8 TDDi engine was also introduced after launch.

 The fourth generation facelift was the last generation of Fiesta to be built at Dagenham in England, and was indeed the final Ford model to be built at Dagenham prior to the closure of the car assembly plant in 2002.
 The internal code name of this Fiesta was still BE91.
 The UK trim level line-up consisted of: 1999, Encore, Finesse, Zetec, LX, Ghia; 2000, Zetec S added; 2001, E-Diesel added at bottom of range.
 Seeing the production of the fifth generation Fiesta, the Flight and Freestyle trims were respectively replaced by Finesse and Zetec.

 In South Africa, the facelift used the Port Elizabeth-built 1.3 L and 1.6 L Rocam engines, instead of the European Sigma 16-valve engines.
 This model formed the basis of the Ford Ikon (code name C195), which is a four-door saloon designed for India, where Ford was then producing cars in a joint venture with Mahindra.
 The Ikon was also introduced in other developing countries, such as Brazil (where it is known as the Fiesta Sedan), South Africa, Mexico (where it was called Fiesta Ikon) and China, where saloons are preferred to hatchbacks.
 They are extremely reliable, and became one of Ford's successes.

 There were also four utility variants, the simplest being the "Fiesta Van" which was a three-door hatchback with the rear quarter windows blanked over and the rear seat omitted (in other words, a sedan delivery).

 The Fiesta was still Britain's best-selling supermini in 2001, by which time it was making use of a design over a decade old (though heavily updated visually and mechanically).
 In three-door form, it was sold alongside the fifth generation Fiesta from April to December 2002.
 In Brazil, it was sold as the Fiesta Street until 2006.
 This generation was also assembled in China by Changan Ford Mazda in sedan form only from 2003 to 2008 and continued until 2010 by Landwind (a joint venture marque between Changan Automobile and Jiangling Motor Holding) as Landwind CV7, this car was also exported as Changan CV7.
 There was a version with sporty bumpers sold in China as CV7 Sport with 1.5 L 94bhp petrol engine.